kyungoh22/nmt_transformer/README.md

 # Neural Machine Translation with a Transformer

 - This is Part 3 of my three-part Neural Machine Translation project.

-The overview of the project is as follows:
-- Part 1: LSTMs
-- Part 2: Attention
-- Part 3: Transformer
+- For Part 1, based on LSTMs, please see [here](https://github.com/kyungoh22/nmt_lstm)
+- For Part 2, based on Attention, please see [here](https://github.com/kyungoh22/nmt_attention)

 ### Deployed model
 - I deployed my trained model as a simple web app using Flask and heroku.